 An outstanding feature of Christ's ministry is the many astounding miracles that He performed throughout Judea and Galilee.
 Martin Collins proposes that Jesus' miracles did far more than merely excite His audience: They declared the Source of His power and. . .

-Most of the gospel accounts of Jesus casting out demons are impersonal, merely stating the fact that He did so.
-However, the exorcism in Matthew 8:28-34 is quite detailed.
-Martin Collins concentrates on the facts that the demon-possessed men were unclean and that God's Word is powerful and efficacious.
+Most of the accounts of Jesus casting out demons are impersonal, merely stating the fact that He did so.
+However, one exorcism is quite detailed.

-Human beings, even those who have been called to be children of God, have an innate fear that God will not always provide for us.
-John Ritenbaugh contends that this fear originates in doubt about God's power—a doubt that falls to pieces before God's revelation of Himself in the Bible.
+Human beings, even those who have been called, have an innate fear that God will not always provide.
+This fear originates in doubt about God's power.

-As the return of Jesus Christ marches ever nearer, Christians need to be sure of one critical matter: Where does real power reside?
-John Ritenbaugh shows that all power has its source in God—and not just the kind of power we typically think of.
+Where does real power reside?
+All power has its source in God—and not just the kind of power we typically think of.